JoelGrayson/asteroids/proposal.md

 ## Title of your project
+Asteroids
 ## Team members
+Joel Grayson, Sebastian Hazlett
 ## Project goals
 Short description of project idea and end goal you are aiming for.
 Include stretch goals and/or fallback position to indicate how you might fine-tune the project scope if needed.

+To recreate the Atari asteroids game, using a custom-written vector graphics library to recreate the original laser...

 ## Resources, budget
 Itemize components/materials you will need and plan for acquiring them.